jeem203/Full-Stack-Open/part0/ex6-new-note-spa-diagram.md

-# Exercise 0.6

-# New note in Single page app diagram
+# Exercise 0.6 - New note in Single Page App diagram

-# User creates a new note using the single-page version of the app.
+User creates a new note using the single-page version of the app.

 ```mermaid
 sequenceDiagram